vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-3/Usecase 3 - Custom Copilot for Enhanced Customer Experience.md

 This setup prepares Dynamics 365 for effective customer interaction management.

-# Exercise 2: Escalate Copilot and Connect Omnichannel
+# Exercise 2: Escalate Copilot and connect Omnichannel

 In this exercise, you'll enhance the functionality of your Copilot by configuring escalation topics and establishing a connection with